Chaffelson/Autonomous-Car/tutorial-2.md

 |:---|---:|
 | `Destination Input Port ID` | `<NiFi-input-port-ID>` |

 > Note: you can find the input port ID by clicking on your input port in the NiFi flow.
-Make sure you connect to the input port that sends image data to HDFS.
+Make sure you connect to the input port that sends **image** data to HDFS.

 ![push-imgs-to-nifi](./documentation/assets/images/tutorial1/push-imgs-to-nifi.jpg)

+### Create IoT Bucket in NiFi Registry

+We need a container in our version control registry for the MiNiFi Flow to be published in

+Open your CEM UI at `<cloud-vm-public-dns:18080/nifi-registry>`

+Click the `Spanner` icon in the Top Right corner

+Click `New Bucket`

+Name your bucket `IoT`

+Click `Create`

 ### Publish Data Flow to MiNiFi Agent